Filiusd3i/excel-macros-and-scripts/README.md

 # excel-macros-and-scripts

-Excel Macros and scripts for organizing data and information from a bank.
+Excel Macros and scripts for organizing data and information from a bank. *Note: this is only for PNC Bank and it hasn't been tested for other banks yet.
+These work best as csv files*

 ---